Wednesday, October 8, 2025

 );

-It’s also referred to as CREATE TABLE AS SELECT (CTAS).
+This approach is also referred to as CREATE TABLE AS SELECT (CTAS).

-You can either enter the table_name for your new table or use the SELECT query to copy it.
+With this format, you can either enter the table_name for your new table or use the SELECT query to copy it.
 Also, you can enter SELECT * FROM old_table if you need to copy all the data to the new table.
 If you need to restrict the values to be copied across, the WHERE clause will be helpful for you.

 CREATE TABLE from SELECT in PL/SQL